 The Housing Assistance Grant Program (HAGP) promotes affordable housing opportunities and improves housing conditions through emergency home repair and limited down payment assistance for low- and moderate-income citizens.
 Grant funds are provided through the Ohio Housing Trust Fund (OHTF).
 Eligible applicants include nonprofit organizations, local governments, public housing authorities and consortia of any eligible applicants.
 Housing Development Assistance Program

 The Supportive Housing Program (SHP) provides funding for operations (and limited funding for services) in permanent supportive housing and facility-based transitional housing programs for low- and moderate-income citizens.
 Qualified individual nonprofit agencies are eligible to apply for grant funding provided through the federal Emergency Solutions Grant (ESG) and the Ohio Housing Trust Fund (OHTF).

-The Emergency Shelter Grant Discretionary Program provides funding for emergency repairs to address health/safety issues at OCD-funded emergency shelters and, as a lower priority, supportive housing facilities.
+The Emergency Shelter Grant Target of Opportunity provides funding for emergency repairs to address health/safety issues at OCD-funded emergency shelters and, as a lower priority, supportive housing facilities.

 The Homeless Assistance Grant Program provides grants to eligible applicants for emergency shelter, supportive housing, and permanent supportive housing activities that meet the housing needs of homeless families and individuals.
 Grants funds are provided through the federal Emergency Solutions Grant (ESG) and the Ohio Housing Trust Fund (OHTF).
 Nonprofit organizations, local governments, public housing authorities and consortia of any eligible applicants may apply.